soukaryag/SemesterPlanner/README.md

 6. If any other dependencies are needed, install using `pip install -r requirements.txt` in the `/server` directory
 7. Start the server.
 Go to the server directory and run `python server.py` in terminal
 8. Go to `localhost:5000` and the webapp should render

+### Contributing
+1. Fork this repo to your profile
+2. Clone it to your local machine using `git clone`
+3. Update/modify code and then `git push` to your own fork
+4. Open up a `Pull Request` to the `dev` branch on the base repo (soukaryag)

+## Author
+- Author: Soukarya Ghosh
+- email: sg4fz@virginia.edu